 hectare of coral.
 After an initial stage of damage diagnosis, determining urgent cleaning and restoration measurements, collaborating with PROFEPA, we finally reached the objective of this project, which is the monitoring stage of the restored coral reef system.

 The project pursues to determine the tendency toward recovery, or not,

-of the impacted area and after having restored it in a period of 5 years.
+of the impacted area and after its restoration in a period of 5 years.
 For

 this purpose, we used two approaches: structural and functional.